 Chocolate Almond Butter Crunch

-- 1 1/2 cups butter (do NOT substitute margarine, it won’t turn out)
+- 1½ cups room temperature salted butter (do NOT substitute margarine, it won’t turn out)

 - 2 cups white sugar